tytydraco/yessleep/out/There_Used_To_Be_This_Music_Station_for_Kids_On_The_Radiobut_It_Was_Shut_Down_ForReasons.md

 No numbers, no songs, just...static.

 I found out later on that a lot of kids in my area died from bizarre suicides.
 Biting their tongues, Jumping out of moving cars, slashing their wrists, and the list kept piling on and on.
 I was one of the lucky ones that survived.
-We held a vigil for the lives of the children the week after 'the incident', it was peaceful...and at the same time you could feel the somber air suffocate you...
+We held a vigil for the lives of the children the week after 'the incident'.
+It was peaceful...and at the same time you could feel the somber air suffocate you...

 Kool Kids FM became a defunct radio station after this particular incident because even if they were hijacked like they claimed to be, it was too much of a risk to keep running.
 I still tune in to the station from time to time seeing if the static will crackle and gain life once more, but to this day all I hear is the static.
 Sometimes I even hear the numbers faintly, but I put it off as just my imagination.
 Maybe it was just survivor's guilt rotting my brain, or maybe...somewhere in the static... the numbers are still there; patiently waiting to be listened to once again.

-&#x200B;